darsain/utilus/docs/flexgrid.md

 span: fraction [grid]
 ```

-Calculates an item width for current global grid, or custom grid when passed as 2nd argument.
+Calculates an item width for `utilus.flexgrid.current` grid, or custom grid when passed as 2nd argument.

 - **fraction** - Full fraction notation, such as `1/12`, which describes that item should span 1 out of 12 available columns.
-- **grid** - Grid to calculate item span for.
-Can be: string of a custom grid name, or grid object generated by `flexgrid-type()`.
+- **[grid]** - Grid to calculate item span for.
+Can be: string with custom grid name, or grid object generated by `flexgrid-type()`.
 By default `utilus.flexgrid.current` grid is used.

-The fraction is evaluated into a raw floating number, so `6/12`, `1/2`, and `0.5` are all equivalent and valid **fraction** values.
-The `6/12` notation is recommended as it clearly describes what is happening.
+The fraction is evaluated into a raw floating number, so `6/12`, `1/2`, and `0.5` are all equivalent and valid **fraction** values, thought the `6/12` notation is recommended as it clearly describes what is happening.

 Examples: